-We visited Dubrovnik on business last week, and after reading so many great reviews about Oyster & Sushi Bar Bota in Dubrovnik old town, we had to try it out.
+We visited Dubrovnik on business last week, and after reading so many great reviews about Oyster & Sushi Bar Bota in Dubrovnik’s old town, we had to try it out.

-There are only ten tables or so, and if you plan to eat here, we highly recommend to you to make a reservation.
+There are only ten tables or so, and if you plan to eat here, be sure to make a reservation.
 Food is amazing, a fusion of Dalmatian and Japanese cuisine.
 Fish is so fresh.
-Service is impecabble, and the prices are fair considering the quality of ingredients.
+Service is impeccable, and the prices are fair considering the quality of ingredients and Dubrovnik standard prices.

 Our experience at Bota, the Oyster & Sushi Bar Dubrovnik

 We arrived around 6.30 pm, our table was set.
-The terrace was otherwise quite.
+The terrace was otherwise quiet.
 As the night started setting, the terrace got full.
-And the best part of it, the terrace was full with Japanese tourists (apart from us).
+And the best part of it, the terrace was full of Japanese tourists (apart from us).
 This was a good sign.

-The waiter, Toni, suggested to follow his lead.
-The restaurant had a busy weekend (busier that the the staff anticipated), and they didn’t have everything from the menu on offer.
+The waiter, Toni, suggested following his lead.
+The restaurant had a busy weekend (busier than the staff anticipated), and they didn’t have everything from the menu on offer.
 Bumpy start, you would think.
 But we were actually happy to take Toni’s suggestion.
-We rarely choose from a menu when in restaurant.
-We prefer to take a host’s lead.
+We rarely choose from a menu when in a restaurant, as we prefer to take the host’s lead.
 We were set for one of the most delightful meals ever.

-Next came a plate of spring rolls, shrimp tempura, agemaky fantasy roll in tempura, special roll Bota (scampi sushi rolled in tuna), Philadelphia roll, smoked tuna prosciutto, and tuna carpaccio.
-Rolls were great.
-And we really liked tuna prosciutto and carpaccio, but for us the spring rolls were the highlight of the plate.
+Next came a plate of spring rolls, shrimp tempura, agemaki fantasy roll in tempura, special roll Bota (scampi sushi rolled in tuna), Philadelphia roll, smoked tuna prosciutto, and tuna carpaccio.
+The rolls were great.
+And we really liked tuna prosciutto and carpaccio, but for us, the spring rolls were the highlight of the plate.
 It sounds perhaps half ridiculous considering that we were served delightful fresh tuna, but that’s just us.
 The dough was fluffy, the filling rich and tasty.
 A real treat!

-We drank a local white wine, Karaman’s Malvasija dubrovacka 2012.
-We love this wine, and drink it whenever we find it on a wine list.
+We drank local white wine, Karaman’s Malvasija dubrovacka 2012.
+We love this wine and drink it whenever we find it on a wine list.

 The desserts were limited, the choice of only three desserts (but at least one of the three was a chocolate cake.
 Yay!).
-Another two desserts were a classical Dubrovnik cake called rozata (Dubrovnik version of a custard pudding), and a sweet rice on milk.
+Another two desserts were a classical Dubrovnik cake called rozata (Dubrovnik version of a custard pudding), and rice pudding.

-The Bota, Oyster and Sushi bar Dubrovnik, we highly recommend.
-We are already looking forward to go back there.
+The Bota, Oyster And Sushi bar Dubrovnik, we highly recommend.
+We are already looking forward to going back there.